 Working from a good quality business contact list (see strategy 1 above) or using a sales intelligence tool like Sales Navigator (see strategy 2 above) will provide a good starting point from which to complete your research to gain insight into your customer before calling.

-Cold calling gives you immediate feedback from customers and prospects as no other strategy can.
+Cold calling gives you immediate feedback from customers and prospects as no other strategy can, regardless of industry.
 This is why many seasoned sales professionals don’t just tolerate cold calling, but actually prefer it and enjoy it.
-Learn more about how to setup your own cold calling process.

 5. Hunt Down Your Competitor’s Unhappy Customers